curl/everything-curl/usingcurl-downloads.md

 and the server happens to use such a file name.

-3. file name encoding and character sets. curl does not decode the name in any way, so you may end up with a URL encoded file name where a brower would otherwise decode it to something more readable using a for you a sensible character set.
+3. file name encoding and character sets. curl does not decode the name in any way, so you may end up with a URL encoded file name where a browser would otherwise decode it to something more readable using a for you a sensible character set.